 Our mission is to provide the most up-to-date information about traveling in Argentina in addition to entertaining features and videos with an ‘insider’s view’ into Argentine culture.
-All of our hotel, restaurant and business recommendations are personally selected by us.
+All of our hotel, restaurant and business recommendations are personally selected by us and independently reviewed.
 If we cover it, it’s usually because we like it and if we don’t like something, we’ll let you know that too.

 We aim to promote socially and environmentally responsible travel.